- Share this article on Facebook

 Stand by Me Doraemon broke the record for the top grossing Japanese film in Hong Kong, and became the third highest grossing animated film ever in the territory, behind Pixar’s Toy Story 3 and Monster‘s University.

 The 3D animation has raked in $5.1 million since its debut on Feb.
 19, breaking the record previously held by Ring (1999), with $4 million.
-Its opening day gross also broke the record for a Japanese film, held by Hayao Miyazaki‘s Ponyo on a Cliff since 2008, with $428,000.
+Its opening day gross also broke the record for a Japanese film, held by Hayao Miyazaki‘s since 2008, with $428,000.
 It was also the highest grossing film of the Chinese New Year period in Hong Kong, from Feb.
 18 to 21, ahead of fellow animated features Penguins of Madagascar and Shaun the Sheep.

 Doraemon has been a cultural icon in Hong Kong since the 1970s, with a whole generation in the territory growing up reading the comics by Fujiko Fujio and watching the television series.
 The voice talent of the title character Doraemon, Lam Po-chuen, passed away in January.
 His death made the front page of Hong Kong newspapers.
 Stand By Me Doraemon was his last work.
 Many in Hong Kong went to see the film to pay a final tribute to Lam, and to reminisce about their childhood.